 The automatic permits included a baseline, which was the amount of water that was grandfathered to an existing water withdrawer.
 See Wis.
 Stat. s.
 281.346(2).
 The baseline was set at the maximum hydraulic capacity of the most restrictive component of the water supply system or a withdrawal limit contained in a permit or approval as of December 8, 2008.
 Wis.
 Stat. s.
 281.346(4e).
 The automatic permits issued in December 2011 also included an authorized withdrawal amount, which was based on the maximum hydraulic capacity of the most restrictive component of the water supply system or a withdrawal limit contained in an approval or other permit.
 If a person proposes to modify their authorized withdrawal amount before December 8, 2021 so that it equals 1 MGD or more over the baseline for any 30 consecutive days, the withdrawal must meet the state decision-making standard.
 Wis.
 Stat. s.
 281.346(5)(f).
-If a person proposes to modify their authorized and the equals 10 MGD or more over the baseline for any 30 consecutive days, the withdrawal must meet the State decision-making standard.
-Wis.
-Stat. s.
-281.346(5)(f).
-If a person making standard.
+If a person proposes to modify the withdrawal before December 8, 2021, so that it equals 10 MGD or more over the baseline for any 30 consecutive days, the withdrawal must meet the Compact decision-making standard.
 Wis.
 Stat. s.
 281.346(5)(f).